andrelrt/litesimd/README.md

 $ make install
 ```

-Boost libraries is necessary to build the samples.
+Boost libraries is required to build the samples.

 ## Support